SamStreumer/quickdraw-recognition/README.md

 - Experiment with different --learning-rate values for optimal convergence

 ## Academic Context
-This project was developed as part of a Linear Algebra course to demonstrate practical applications of:
+This project was developed as an addon from part of a Linear Algebra course to demonstrate practical applications of:

 - Matrix multiplication
 - Vector spaces